-- 18. "Significant segment of the community" means: - a) programs and services are reasonably available to all members of the general public who qualify and wish to participate; - b) the beneficiaries are not numerically insignificant relative to the community to which the programs and services are provided; and - c) membership or participation does not depend on a personal relationship to any particular individual or individuals. - 19.
+- b) the beneficiaries are not numerically insignificant relative to the community to which the programs and services are provided; and - c) membership or participation does not depend on a personal relationship to any particular individual or individuals. - 32.
 "Standards" refer to the specific conditions that must be met under a policy.